cashcrane/ProjectPortfolio/README.md

 # **Data Analytics & Business Intelligence Portfolio**

 Welcome to my professional portfolio!
-I'm a **Data Professional** with expertise in **Python, SQL, Power BI, R, machine learning**, and **front-end development**.
+I'm a **Data Professional** with expertise in **Python, SQL, Power BI, R, machine learning, FastAPI, Smartsheet**, and **front-end development**.
 My experience spans analytics, process automation, and machine learning, with a focus on creating impactful solutions for business challenges.
 This portfolio showcases a variety of projects, highlighting my ability to:

 - **Analyze and visualize data** to drive business decisions.
 - **Automate mundane processes** using Python, machine learning, and AI tools.